LaurentRDC/personal-website/static/publications.md

 ## Theses and dissertation

-* PhD dissertation coming in April 2021.
+* PhD dissertation coming in Spring 2021.
 Tentative title: _Ultrafast energy flow across the Brillouin zone in two-dimensional materials_.

 * Master of Science thesis: _New data analysis and visualization methods for ultrafast electron diffraction_ [(PDF)](/files/msc_thesis.pdf).